 #2 - Inability to grow with your business

 Most free tools for project management only provide you a limited solution.
 Plans are often restricted to a limited number of users, projects, and data.
 They may also exclude certain features and capabilities.
-This is especially true when considering freemium options.

 There are also common limitations around APIs and integrations.
 The ability to pass data to and from other key business solutions is one of the most important project management features.